-In the late 1980, the Web 1.0 enabled humans to get a non-unified form of information from static web pages.
+In late 1980, Web 1.0 enabled humans to get a non-unified form of information from static web pages.
 As the connections got faster, the new form Web 2.0 arrived with the digital technology and software enriched user interaction.
 Web 2.0 introduced interactive web applications, multimedia contents, and participatory social media.
 This evolution in Web development connected our planet more in one decade.
 Using Web 2.0, users can have democratized participation through interactive applications and sites.
 It is a fast flowing current of information which has created ripple effects in scientific discovery, economic growth, and technological progress on an unprecedented scale.
 With Web 2.0, people have seen the explosion of social networking sites, informative sites, and online collaboration platforms.
 Entrepreneurs got access to billions of potential customers and customers have become creators.
 Today, with the help of connected devices, physically isolated users can raise their voice with a microphone.

 What exactly is Web 3.0?

-If the Web 2.0 took the world by storm, the Spatial Web rising today will eat it and leave it in the dust.
+If Web 2.0 took the world by storm, the Spatial Web rising today will eat it and leave it in the dust.
 Currently, there’s no clear agreement about its definition, but in general, the Spatial Web refers to a computing atmosphere that exists in a 3D space.
 It is a pairing of real and virtual realities, enabled via billions of connected devices, and accessed through the interface of Virtual and Augmented Reality.
 The Spatial Web will enable users to both build a twin of physical reality in a virtual realm and bring the digital world into real one.

 While people are living in three dimensions, the web they use is a two-dimension flat visual.
 The Web 2.0 was designed for shared information, which is available through a flat screen of devices.
 But, technologies like AI, smart sensors, and interconnected networks are connecting the physical and online worlds.
 Users need a spatial web to digitally map and experience a three-dimensional world.